-8.6.4.1 Each encoding in the contents octets shall represent a segment of the overall bitstring, the encoding arising from a recursive application of this subclause.
+8.6.4.1 Each encoding in the contents octets shall represent a segment of the overall bitstring, the encoding arising from a recursive application of this clause.
 In this recursive application, each segment is treated as if it were a bitstring value.
 The encodings of the segments shall appear in the contents octets in the order in which their bits appear in the overall value.

-NOTE 1 - As a consequence of this recursion, each encoding in the contents octets may itself be primitive or constructed.
+1 As a consequence of this recursion, each encoding in the contents octets may itself be primitive or constructed.
 However, such encodings will usually be primitive.

-NOTE 2 - In particular, the tags in the contents octets are always universal class, number 3.
+In particular, the tags in the contents octets are always universal class, number 3.

-8.6.4.2 Example

-If of type BIT STRING, the value 'OA3B5F291CD'H can be encoded as shown below.
-In this example, the bit string is represented as a primitive:
+8.6.4.2 Example - If of type BIT STRING, the value '0A3B5F291CD'H can be encoded as shown below.
+In this example, the Bit String is represented as a primitive: